abdrahmansoltan/Learning-Notes/Frontend/JavaScript/2-OOP.md

 Before **ES6** introduced the `class` keyword, **JavaScript** used a way to define objects using [constructor functions](#constructor-function) and using the [`object.create()`](#objectcreate) method.
 But now we can use the `class` keyword to define objects which is more readable and easier to understand. **But know that ES6 class is just a syntactic sugar for constructor functions**.

+> ⚠️ the `class` keyword does not fundamentally change how JavaScript works: under the hood, it still uses the exact same `prototype-based inheritance` and `constructor functions`.
+The new syntax is just "syntactic sugar" to make class definition much more convenient

 > In object-oriented programming, a `class` is an extensible program-code-template for creating objects, providing initial values for state (member variables) and implementations of behavior (member functions or methods).

 It's a modern alternative to `constructor functions` syntax. which is more readable and easier to understand.
 (It doesn't behave like classes in other languages)